LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

-# spread operator = ...
+# Spread operator
-Takes an array and spread array
+The spread operation "..." is used to convert an array of elements into several individual elements.
+An example is that it converts ([1,2,3]) to (1,2,3).
+This has several use cases such as copying arrays, concatinating arrays, destructuring, and spreading the elements in an array to use them as function parameters instead of the array itself.
 ```
 const myArray = [1,2,3]
 const myArrayCopy = [...myArray] // This will copy myArray.